Phredds/GrowAPair/README.md

 Special thanks to stasis78 for making FarmLife2Mod to begin with.

 How to install mods for GrowAPair server.
-Download FarmLife2Mod and WeaponMods (Required) (link located on our TeamSpeak server.)
+Download FarmLife2Mod and WeaponMods.
+(Required)

 1. Install the 7D2D Mod Launcher.
 2. Select War3zuk>War3zuk Alpha 18 AIO Overhaul then install mod.